The Library Today

 On Thursdays during term time, the Library opens early at 1.30pm for visits from the F1 class from Deddington Primary School, about 30 of whom come with their teacher and helpers to choose books.
 There are also visits from the PFSU children on Wednesdays and visits from the Nursery children who walk down from the Village Nursery on the Heemepton Road.

 The library also has a large wall-mounted fabric collage made by the Deddington Craft Group in 1991; it depicts the buildings, trades and activities in Deddington through the ages.

-For details of the 2011 campaign to Save Deddington Library:
+2011 Campaign to Save Deddington Library

 - Initial campaign

 The initiative for a Library in Deddington stems from a Memorandum of the Oxfordshire Education Committee (No. 714d) in 1921.
 It began life in the Town Hall.
 As an example of the extent to which it was used in its relatively early days, in 1935 19% of the population were members and 7008 books were issued (compared with 51% and 25055 issues in 1997, see above).
 In 1940 the Town Hall was commandeered by the Home Guard and a new home had to be found.
 The use of the Weslyan School Room in Church Street was suggested in return for a donation of 1(old) shilling for each opening.
 In 1941 the librarian resigned because the helpers preferred to support the soldiers' canteen.
 Shortly afterwards the library moved to Forester's Hall in the Market Place.
 In 1952 the Local Education Authority gave notice to terminate the tenancy of Forester's Hall and in 1956 the library moved to its present home in the Old Court House.
 The Court House was built about 1860 as the Magistrate's Court for the area.
 The barred window of the lock-up still exists; the Police House (now a private house) was next door in the Horse Fair.